 7. Clear Data and Cache

-If a large amount of cache gets built up within the app, it can cause the TikTok app navigation to become sluggish.
+If a large amount of cache is built up within the app, it can cause the TikTok app navigation to become sluggish.
 Additionally, it may have an impact on your TikTok video uploads.

 You can quickly clear the cache of the TikTok application by going to the app’s settings.